python/typeshed/README.md

 that each set of tests has a blacklist of modules that are not tested at all.
 The blacklists also live in the tests directory.

+In addition, you can run `tests/mypy_selftest.py` to run mypy's own test suite using the typeshed code in your repo.
+This will sometimes catch issues with incorrectly typed stubs, but is much slower than the other tests.

 To manually run the mypy tests, you need to have Python 3.5 or higher;
 Python 3.6.1 or higher is recommended.

 Run:
 ```
 $ python3.6 -m venv .venv3